 This week, the island’s nature, history, and adventure are yours for the taking.
 Read on for three itineraries to sketch your own Oak Island landscape.

-Become part of Oak Island Accommodations’ 30-year family tradition of welcoming travelers to Oak Island.
-With more than 450 vacation rentals between the island’s pristine beaches and historic Southport, you’ll find an exceptional home base for adventure, relaxation, and everything in between.
+Become part of Oak Island Accommodations’ family tradition of welcoming travelers to Oak Island for over 30 years.
+With more than 400 vacation rentals between the island’s pristine beaches and historic Southport, you’ll find an exceptional home base for adventure, relaxation, and everything in between.

 Oak Island mornings have the dreamy softness of a watercolor.
 As you plan out your day from the deck of your rental home — one of the best ways to live like a local — sip a cup of coffee and savor a lemonade donut from OKI Scoop Shop and Donuts.
 No matter where you are on the island, you can hear the ocean in the distance.